 The definition of Gross Revenue Retention is the same as above, but this month’s revenue per customer cannot exceed that from the same month in the prior year.
 (This eliminates up-sell, price increases, and organic growth.)
 Gross Revenue Retention gives a clean measure of the company’s capacity to keep customers and is not distorted by its ability and efforts to sell more product into the installed base.

 As you can see in the chart, the “rule of thumb” benchmark for gross revenue retention is 90%, and the net revenue retention benchmark is 100%, for all companies with an Average Contract Value above a few thousand dollars.

 Summary: Key Points and Resources

 As noted above, the overriding theme is to make it easy for investors to understand your business.
 Do this by describing what your business does in a clear and concise manner, and by providing clean historical financial statements that conform to “typical” SaaS financial reporting.
 And while there are many different “SaaS Metrics” that we discussed in the webinar, knowing and understanding revenue retention is the most important.
-Be sure to check out the slides or webinar recording below to see our comments on other important SaaS metrics:
+Be sure to check out the blog post below for important SaaS metrics: